Bench Single-Leg Hip Thrust

 Safety Notes

-• Stop if you feel sharp pain in the lower back or knee.
+• Stop if lower back pain

 Spotting